Boke History, Family Crest & Coats of Arms

 Early History of the Boke family

-Another 183 words (13 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Boke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boke research.
+Another 92 words (7 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Boke History in all our PDF Extended History products and printed products wherever possible.

 Boke Spelling Variations